Reading. Most of us have every intention to read more, but few of us actually read much.

 5. Children’s Ministry on Purpose by Steve Adams

-In this terrific book by Steve Adams, Children’s Pastor at Saddleback Church, you will learn how to ask and answer five simple but powerful questions:
+In this terrific book by Steve Adams, former Children’s Pastor at Saddleback Church, you will learn how to ask and answer five simple but powerful questions:

 - Why are we on this journey?